gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 This linear potential implies: separating the quarks requires energy proportional to the separation.
-The energy density is constant — like an elastic string.
+The energy density is constant, like an elastic string.

 To separate quarks to infinity: